AplaProject/apla-docs-en/introduction/contracts.rst

 Parameters

-* *Id int* - ID of the menu to be changed,
+* *Id int* - complemented menu identifier,
-* *Value string* - string to be added to the menu.
+* *Value string* - text to be added.

 NewPage
 ==============================
 This contract adds a new page in the current ecosystem.

-Parameters
+Parameters:

 * *Name string* - page name,
 * *Value string* - page text,
 * *Menu string* - name of the menu, attached to this page,
-* *Conditions string* - condition for change.
+* *Conditions string* - rights for change.

 EditPage
 ==============================